Skip to Content

 Culinary herbs for seafood dishes

-Below, let’s have a look at a few herb species that should be easy to grow on your balcony.
-Almost all of them are “cut-and-come-again” (i.e., they don’t mind being snipped regularly).
-In fact, pinching them usually just makes them come back bushier than before.
+Did you know?
+Most all herbs are “cut-and-come-again” (i.e., they don’t mind being snipped regularly).
+Pinching them usually just makes them come back bushier than before.

 Annual Herbs